 There will be keynote contributions from speakers confirmed from the Cities and Local Growth Unit and the Greater London Authority.

 Also speaking are: Ralph Bagge, South East England Councils; Richard Brown, Centre for London; Eddie Curzon, CBI; Councillor Joe Dromey, Lewisham Poverty Commission; Professor Gail Findlay, University of East London; Jo Negrini, Croydon Council and Rupert Walker, Network Rail.

-- Inclusive growth and healthy environments - delivering low carbon infrastructure, homes and employment;
+- Inclusive growth and healthy environments - delivering low carbon infrastructure, homes, and major regeneration projects;

 - London’s contribution to local economies - enabling economic growth in London to reach neighboring regions and more widely across the UK; and

 - Implementing the Local Industrial Strategy and its place within the government’s wider industrial strategy.